atharvvv/PRODIGY_ML_01/README.md

 **Dataset Description**: The dataset contains various features related to residential properties, including size, quality, location, and more.
 The target variable is the sale price of the properties.
 ## Project Stages:

-1.**Exploratory Data Analysis (EDA):** I conducted a thorough exploration of the dataset to understand its characteristics, visualize important patterns, and identify potential relationships between features.
+1. **Exploratory Data Analysis (EDA):** I conducted a thorough exploration of the dataset to understand its characteristics, visualize important patterns, and identify potential relationships between features.

 2. **Data Preprocessing:** This phase involved feature engineering, handling missing values, and transforming categorical variables into a suitable format for machine learning models.